 It is an option, but not a requirement, to publish your review protocol.
 Here is a selection of journals that accept them.
 Note that all of these journals charge article processing fees.

-The MSK Library requires that systematic review teams have begun work on a protocol before a librarian will begin work on a search strategy.
-This includes at minimum a focused research question and inclusion and exclusion criteria.
+The MSK Library requires that systematic review teams have begun work on a protocol before an MSK librarian will begin work on a search strategy.
+This includes at minimum a focused research question and eligibility criteria (also known as inclusion and exclusion criteria).

 Your MSK librarian can also work with you to determine the review requirements of your target journal(s), which may impact the plans for your review as reflected in your protocol.